MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/external-domain-activity-report.md

 |**Premium:** Username|The UPN of the user in your org who communicates with the external domain. |
 |**Premium:** Messages sent| The number of messages that have been sent to each user by the external domain during the selected time range.|

+> [!NOTE]
+>
-Note that it's not possible at this time to expose the messages received at a per-user basis due to privacy concerns.
+> It's not possible at this time to expose the messages received at a per-user basis due to privacy concerns.

 ## Related topics